- 1. Nature photography clothing: What to look for

 Lots of pockets

 Avoid fumbling around in your camera pack for the little things.
 Stash memory cards, your favorite filters, lens cloths, and batteries in your pockets, and stay consistent with your on-body storage arrangement.
-Opt for cargo-style pants with side pockets, as you’re less likely to crush them when you’re sitting.
+Opt for men's convertible pants with side pockets, as you're less likely to crush them when you're sitting.

 In case you're wondering, I'm not a huge fan of photography vests.
 While they're great for fudging airline carry-on restrictions, they're awkward and noisy in the wild.
 On the other hand, you might want to try a high-quality fly fishing vest if you're not lugging along a ton of lenses and extra camera bodies.
 Be sure to pad your equipment (I like neoprene drawstring pouches) as you would with any dedicated photo vest and don't bring any lenses bigger than a pan-sized brook trout.